Ladies… we need to talk. Specifically, we need to talk about the 1200 calorie diet.

 The way I usually see it go is like this…

-A person will attempt to eat 1200 calories a day (or maybe even less) and be able to successfully do it… for a day.
-Hell, maybe even a couple of days.
+A person will attempt to eat 1200 calories a day (or even less) and be able to successfully do it… for a day.
+Hell, maybe even a few days.
 If they’re really lucky?
-Maybe a week.
+Maybe a few weeks.

-Which means, in the end, while it may seem like 1200 calories a day will allow you to lose weight faster than something more moderate, the reality is that it’s much more likely to have the opposite effect.
+Which means, in the end, while it may seem like 1200 calories a day will allow you to lose weight faster than something more moderate, it often has the opposite effect.